Zhaohq96/Deep_Catalog/README.md

 ## Enviromental Setup
 Deep_Catalog requires stdpopsim and RAiSD-AI for data and model generations.
 According to our many failed experiences, we recommend to use Anaconda for building a virtual environment to avoid package dependencies.
 The installation of Anaconda can be found via https://www.anaconda.com/

+To activate base environment of anaconda by command:
+``source path_to_anaconda3/bin/activate``

+where 'path_to_anaconda3' is the path of Anaconda folder.

 To build virtual environment with stdpopsim by command:

 ``conda create -n myenv -c conda-forge -c bioconda python=3.8 stdpopsim bcftools slim=4.1 msprime=1.2.0``